NormanSamsudin/Web-And-Mobile-Application-Of-MyMasjid/README.md

 This project is designed to facilitate mosque management through both mobile and web applications.
 The mobile app caters to two types of users: **Public** and **Mosque Admin**, while the web application is utilized by **Religious Authorities** to monitor and manage mosques.

+## Why This Project Was Built

+I built this project just for fun and to explore real-world development while waiting for job opportunities before starting my career.
+I'm not entirely sure if this project will evolve into a real product, but I hope one day it can be used to make a meaningful impact on the ummah.
+If you find this project valuable or believe it can go further, feel free to DM me for collaboration!

 ## Features

 ### Mobile Application (Flutter)